001. Marko skače

 Performer(s): Ana Horvat (21 y.) and Franc Džuban (45 y.)

 Collector: Béla Vikár

-Comment: This song, which is today one of the most well-known Prekmurje songs, draws attention to some special features of the tradition of the Hungarian Slovenes.
-Because of the influence of the Evangelistic church, they experienced greater pressure on traditional rituals and folk beliefs and hence also on their ritual songs.
-They have preserved the essence of wedding customs and songs to a great extent.
-The song also falls into the category of wedding songs; it was originally a courting song, but it was known in a wider area along the Slovene-Croatian border.
+Comment: This song, which is today one of the best-known Prekmurje songs, draws attention to some special features in the tradition of the Slovenes in Hungary.
+Because of the influence of the Lutheran church, they experienced greater pressure on traditional rituals and folk beliefs and hence also on their ritual songs.
+Hence, the ritual heritage that remained in use was mostly wedding customs and songs.
+This song is also a wedding song, though originally connected to courtship, and it was known in a wider area along the Slovene–Croatian border.
 Its connection to dance highlights its archaic character.
-At the time of the recording in Csendlak, the song had more stanzas and the original connection to dance was preserved.
+At the time of the recording in Tišina the song had several stanzas and the original connection to dance was obvious.
 Before the Second World War, it was replaced by a folklore-based dance game that included choosing a dancing partner, also therefore changing the meaning of the song.
-Notation is published in the book (nr.
-1).

 Marko skače, Marko skače

 po zelenoj trati,

 po zelenoj trati.

 Pijte, jejte, mojga bratca konji!

 Zdaj mo išli daleč po devojko.